Distributed optimization over time-varying directed graphs: Convergence Results for Subgradient-Push Method

-Now, using the fact that the Euclidean norm of a vector is not more than its $1$-norm, we substitute Eq.~(\ref{eq:zxdiffbd}) into Eq.~(\ref{eq:i1}).
+Now, using the fact that the Euclidean norm of a vector is not larger that its $1$-norm, we substitute Eq.~(\ref{eq:zxdiffbd}) into Eq.~(\ref{eq:i1}).
 Then, using the definition of $S(t)$ and Eq.~(\ref{eq:sqrtsum}) we bound the denominator in Eq.~(\ref{eq:i1}) as follows The preceding relation and

 yield the stated estimate. \end{proof}